expra-frankfurt/wise25/lecture/content/writing.md

 **1. Install software of your choice (we recommend [Zotero](https://www.zotero.org/))**
 ![Screenshot of an example Zotero bibliography](../_static/zotero-collection.png)
 You can just drag-and-drop PDFs into your collection.
-Zotero will automatically search for article information.
+Zotero will automatically search for article information, but it is your job to make sure that all information (author names; year of publication; journal name, volume and issue; page numbers; DOI) is complete and correct!

 **2. Install plugin for your text editor**
 ![Screenshot of the Zotero plugin in word](../_static/zotero-plugin.png)

 **3. Tell Zotero to stick to APA style (7th ed.)**
 ![Screenshot of a list of citation styles provided by zotero with the 7th edition of APA higlighted](../_static/zotero-apa.png)
+This dialogue can be found under "Document preferences" and will automatically open when you insert your first citation.

-**4. Use software to add in-text citations**
+**4. Use Zotero to add in-text citations**
 ![Screenshot of the Zotero mask, where you can enter author names or titles to add a in-text citation in word](../_static/zotero-citation.png)
 Click the position in the text where you want to add a citation, then click “Add/Edit Citation”.
+You can search among publication titles, author names, journal names, etc. If necessary, you can choose several sources you want to cite, arrange them using drag and drop, and even add prefixes and suffixes such as "(see for example Rohrmann, 2012)" by clicking on the respective reference.

 **5. When you’re done, add the correctly formatted reference list at the end of your manuscript by clicking “Add/Edit Bibliography”**